degauss-org/nlcd/README.md

 will produce `my_address_file_geocoded_nlcd_1.0.0_400m_buffer.csv` with an added column, `nlcd_frac_impervious`, which is the [fractional percent imperviousness](https://www.mrlc.gov/data/type/fractional-impervious-surface) among all 30 x 30 meter NLCD cells within a 400 m buffer of each input point.
 Currently, 2023 NLCD from the [annual NLCD data product](https://www.mrlc.gov/data/project/annual-nlcd) is returned.

+> Earlier versions (< v1.0.0) of degauss-org/nlcd relied on cloud-hosted data that are not currently available.
+Use a more recent version (>=v1.0.0) that instead relies on data hosted directly on the Multi-Resolution Land Characteristics Consortium webpage.

 ### Optional Argument

 The default buffer radius is 400 meters, but can be changed by supplying an optional argument to the degauss command.
 For example,